refracta/dcss-server/README.md

 ### Repository Management
 * This repository is used for the operation of [crawl.nemelex.cards](https://crawl.nemelex.cards).
 * If you need to add new forks or versions, you can request it via a Pull-Request.
-* When adding a new fork to an existing installation, run the update scripts with `FORCE_CLONE=true` to force cloning the crawl repository so that new remotes are configured correctly.
-After the update, execute `$SCRIPTS/web/init.sh` to refresh web symbolic links.

 ### Container Management Tips
 If a new fork is added after the container has already been built, run the following